On limits of betweenness relations: Trees of -sets and -relations

 We remark that this directly generalizes the definition above of finite tree of $B$-sets.
 The main case to note is that if $t$ is a successor of $s$, then $s \le u < t \Rightarrow s = u$, so the union reduces to just one member, namely $g^{-1}_{s s}(f_u(t)) = f_u(t)$, so this agrees with the earlier condition.
+Note also that these conditions imply $B(t)$ is a linear betweenness relation if and only if $t$ is a maximal element of $T$.

 Associated with any finite tree $A$ of $B$-sets the `$L$-set', which is a finite set $M^A$ on which there is a ternary relation $L = L^A$, is now defined in what follows.
 In order to make the notation work well, we shall ensure that the members of the $B$-sets occurring in $A$ will be represented by finite subsets of $M^A$.
 This could be achieved formally by replacing the whole tree of $B$-sets by an isomorphic copy.
 We choose not to make this too explicit, and instead blur the distinction between a member of one of the $B$-sets and the finite subset of $M^A$ which corresponds to it.
 The notation becomes particularly useful when we describe how the finite structures approximate the limit.